From Air to Bits: The Complete Path of Digital Audio

 You've experienced resonance before: push a child on a swing at just the right rhythm and they soar; push at the wrong rhythm and you fight the motion.
 A diaphragm works the same way — frequencies near get amplified, while others don't.

-Whether this resonance is a problem depends on the damping.
-Remember the term from the equation above?
+Whether this resonance is a problem depends on the term.
 The ratio of damping to the critical threshold determines how the diaphragm behaves:

 - Underdamped: the diaphragm rings like a struck bell, amplifying frequencies near .
 Cheap microphones often exhibit this — you hear it as a harsh, tinny coloration on voices or a brittle sibilance on "s" sounds.